flyryan/aimpyfly/docs/troubleshooting.md

 # Troubleshooting Guide

+## Streaming Mode

+The AIM bot supports streaming mode for the Dify API, which provides more responsive AI responses.
+When using streaming mode:

+1. The Dify API sends responses in chunks as they're generated
+2. The bot buffers these chunks until the complete response is received
+3. Once the full response is available, it's sent as a single message to the AIM user

+This approach ensures compatibility with the AIM protocol while benefiting from the responsiveness of streaming mode.

+### Common Issues with Streaming Mode

+If you encounter issues with streaming mode:

+1. **Connection Drops**: If the AIM connection drops during streaming, try:
+   - Reducing the API_MODE to "blocking" in docker-compose.yml
+   - Checking network stability
+   - Ensuring the AIM server is not rate-limiting the bot

+2. **Slow Responses**: If responses seem slow:
+   - The streaming buffer might be working correctly, but large responses take time to generate
+   - The bot will show a typing indicator while buffering the response

+3. **Truncated Messages**: If messages are cut off:
+   - This is by design - AIM has message size limits
+   - Very long responses will be truncated to fit within AIM's limits

+## Connection Issues

+If the bot disconnects from the AIM server:

+1. It will automatically attempt to reconnect
+2. Check the logs for connection errors
+3. Verify the AIM credentials are correct
+4. Ensure the AIM server is online and accepting connections

+## Message Handling

+The bot includes several features for message handling:

+1. **Message Buffering**: Short messages (<10 chars) are buffered for 1.5 seconds to combine multiple short messages
+2. **Typing Indicators**: The bot sends typing indicators while processing messages
+3. **Error Recovery**: If an error occurs, the bot will attempt to recover and continue processing messages

+# Troubleshooting Guide

 This document provides solutions for common issues that may arise when running the AIM chatbot.

 ## Table of Contents